 Piecing together your own Aeroplan mini-RTW itinerary

-In order to do this, we will use the following tools:
+To piece together your itinerary, we will use the following tools:

 - Aeroplan website to find availability (I know other experts use better tools but this is a non-complicated way for beginners).

-- Star Alliance destination map to find if routing exist.
+- Flightconnections.com to find if routing exists.

 Checking to see if your routing exist